-High pressure system has settled over the Midwest and Mid-Atlantic that will keep temperature elevated today and tomorrow.
+A high-pressure system has settled over the Midwest and Mid-Atlantic which will keep temperatures elevated today and tomorrow.
 These high temperatures will result in PJM and NYISO electric grids being pushed to the max.
-In NYISO, peak load of more than 29,933 MW is expected beginning 4:00 PM today.
-Between 3-5 PM, load is forecast at or above 29,700 MW, vs the current 2020 peak of 28,867 MW.
+In NYISO, peak load of more than 29,933 MW is expected beginning at 4:00 PM today.
+Between 3:00 -5:00 PM, load is forecast at or above 29,700 MW, vs the current 2020 peak of 28,867 MW.

 In both PJM and NYISO, the "Coincident Peaks" that are expected to be set today will determine Capacity prices for next year in 2021.
 We advise clients to reduce energy consumption use this afternoon, to the extent possible.